 I recently read a nice quote from Maya Angelou: ‘You only are free when you realize you belong no place − you belong every place − no place at all.
 The price is high.
 The reward is great.’
-Apparently, Angelou wants to say: no matter how difficult it is, if you want to be free − a primal human need − try not to belong to anything, but to be yourself.
-Wise words, because within many organisations I see that employees apparently effortlessly conform to the cultural standards of behaviour that apply there.
+Seemingly, Angelou wants to say: no matter how difficult it is, if you want to be free − a primal human need − try not to belong to anything, but to be yourself.
+Wise words, because within many organizations I see that employees seemingly effortlessly conform to the cultural standards of behaviour that apply there.

 Research shows that the lack of opportunities to express oneself is one of the most important causes of stress (in addition to uncertainty, lack of information and insufficient control).
 For many employees, the daily reality is that somewhere at the top of the organization, decisions are made by leaders they never actually see in the flesh.
 Also, they don’t feel that their own insights and comments are really being heard.
 The result is alienation, a disconnect between employee and organization.
 And that in turn leads to an increase in the number of burnouts, low involvement, inability to hold on to talents and allow them to be promoted, and so on.

 Organisations would do well to come up with alternative binding mechanisms

 Why this long introduction?
 Because in the United States, diversity and inclusion are increasingly being replaced by a new concept: the word ‘belonging’.
 According to Sam Lalanne, global head of D&I at Citigroup, the phrase ‘a sense of belonging’ means that you can be completely yourself at work and that you don’t feel like you’re another person at work than at home.
 In other words: authenticity and attachment go hand in hand.
 There is an atmosphere of togetherness (‘we do it together’) but also one of safety (‘you can be who you are’).